 The Soloist selects which Species Tile will fill any gaps in the Evolution Track, even if it is to Charlie's disadvantage.

-Charlie scores 3 points for each Species Tile he has claimed, instead of the usual 1, but does not score for Objective Species.
+Charlie scores 3 points for each Species Tile he has claimed, instead of the usual 1, and does not score any additional points for Objective Species.

 Good luck !